How to Apply

 - Page 7 – Lucky Page 7 – This is a free-for-all page.
 You may put anything on this page that you wish.
 We haven’t been “Wowed” in a long time by this page, so see if you can be memorable and make your mark.

 REMEMBER: Simplicity is always key in advertising.
 Simplify, simplify, simplify.
 Distillation is also extremely important in advertising.
 Long, wordy, drawn out responses to the above statements/questions can only hurt you in the evaluation of your portfolio.
 Be concise.
+You are applying to the BYU Advertising program.
+If you can’t honor your commitments and don’t comply with the Honor Code and dress and grooming standards in your application, you will not be accepted to the program.

 This video assignment is done to ensure that the advertising faculty know who you are, that they know the passion you have for advertising, and so they can see the creativity that is inside you.